Miles Myers: Early years

-Myers was born in Newton, Kansas in 1931.
+Myers was born in Newton, Kansas on February 4th, 1931.
 In the 1940s he moved with his family to Pomona, California, and graduated from Pomona High School in 1949.
 During the Korean War Myers served in Germany.

 Education

-Myers earned a bachelor's degree, two master's degrees and a PhD from the University of California, Berkeley.
+Myers earned a bachelor's degree, two master's degrees and a PhD in rhetoric and composition from the University of California, Berkeley.

 Career

 He began writing at a young age.
 In high school he was an editor of the school newspaper and published stories about his personal travels in the Pomona Progress Bulletin.
 He taught English in the Oakland Public School system for 17 years, beginning at Washington Union High School in Fremont, California.
-He was a co-founder of the Bay Area Writing Project.
+He was a co-founder and teacher consultant of the Bay Area Writing Project.
 After serving for many years as senior vice-president of the California Federation of Teachers, he then served for five years (1985-1990) as president.
 He spent seven years as the Executive Director of the National Council of Teachers of English.
+During 1997-1999, he served as the Executive Director for the California Subject Matter Project.
 He was the Chairman of the Curriculum Study Commission of Northern California, and worked as a consultant for the Institute for Research on Teaching and Learning.

+Bay Area Writing Project

+Myers was among the first cohort of teachers to teach other educators on how to train writing skills.
+During this time, Myers, with others, conducted three hour workshops with teachers to design teaching methods to help students.

+Research

+Myers was a scholar with 22 publications under his name.
+Myers’s main research stems in improving education for K-12 schools.
+Among his works includes: Changing Our Minds: Negotiating English and Literacy and How to Study Writing in the Classroom.
+Through his research, he advocates for specific methods to teach children, such as grading writing holistically.